ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 Whenever virus scanning is performed in Registration Processor, the encrypted packets are first scanned and then the packets are decrypted in-memory and scanned.

-Virus scanning is performed twice In Registration Processor:
+Virus scanning is performed twice in Registration Processor:
 1. When a packet is received by Registration Processor.
 1. When Registration Processor stores the packet in its internal secure file system.